Label Words are Anchors: An Information Flow Perspective for Understanding In-Context Learning: Label Words are Anchors

 \subsubsection{Experiments}

-Suppose the positions of the label words in the input $x$ are ${p_1,...,p_C}$, the targeted position is $q$, and the sum of the attention matrices of each attention head at the $l$-th layer is $A_l$.
-We postulate that there's a strong correlation between the attention distributions on the label words of the target position $(A_l(q,p_1),...,A_l(q,p_C))$ and the model's final prediction.
-We use the AUC-ROC score to quantify this correlation, which we denote as $\text{AUCROC}_l$.

-We use AUC-ROC for two reasons: (1) Considering the attention mechanism, the attention values are used to weigh the key vectors.
-The size of the attention cannot fully reflect the importance of the corresponding word; it must be combined with factors such as the norm of the key vector \cite{Kobayashi2020AttentionIN}.
-The AUC-ROC metric can implicitly consider these factors to better discover the correlation.
+We utilize the AUC-ROC score to quantify the correlation between $A_l(q,p_i)$ and model prediction, which we denote as $\text{AUCROC}_l$ for the $l$-th layer.
+We prefer the AUC-ROC metric due to two primary reasons: (1) $A_l(q,p_i)$ might differ from the probability of the model outputting label $i$ by a constant factor.
+As \citet{Kobayashi2020AttentionIN} points out, attention should be multiplied by the norm of the key vector to yield 'more interpretable attention'.
+The AUC-ROC metric can implicitly account for these factors, thus allowing us to uncover the correlation more effectively.
 (2) The proportion of different labels output by the model may be unbalanced.
-Using AUC-ROC can to some extent alleviate this problem and prevent the influence of class imbalance from disturbing our analysis.
+Using the AUC-ROC metric can help mitigate this issue, reducing disturbances caused by class imbalance.

-Considering the residual mechanism that is common in Transformer models, the hidden state of each layer can be seen as the accumulation of the hidden states calculated separately by the previous layers.
-To measure the contribution of all layers up to the $l$th layer, we define the accumulated AUC-ROC score $R_l$:
+Considering the residual mechanism of transformers, we can view each layer's hidden state as the cumulative effect of all prior layer calculations.
+To quantify the accumulated contribution of the first $l$ layers to model prediction, we introduce $R_l$:

-Here, we quantify the positive contribution by calculating the difference between AUC-ROC and a baseline threshold of $0.5$.
-The value of $R_l$ represents the ratio of the contribution of the attention distributions on the label words of the target position in all layers up to the $l$-th layer.
+This measure tracks the positive contribution above a baseline AUC-ROC threshold of 0.5.
+The value of $R_l$ signifies the proportional contribution of the first $l$ layers to the model prediction.